All About Astro.com

 In the 60s and 70s, Pickett did shift most of their student slide-rules to plastic.
 These are good slide rules, but are rather unremarkable.
 These rules typically have model numbers between 115 to 160.
 As a high school Precalculus teacher, I give many of these rules to my own students today to encourage further investigations, having first earned them by doing an extra-credit research project.

 Dating Pickett rules is also difficult to accomplish, as they did not change their rules at all over extended periods (typically 4 to 8 years), nor did they use serial numbers.
-The best we can do is to identify a slide rule to one of maybe seven distinct eras of the company based on changes to the Pickett logo (on the rule) as well as the evolution of the cursors and end-brackets over time.
+The best we can do is to identify a slide rule to one of maybe seven distinct eras of the company based on changes to the Pickett logo (on the rule) as well as the evolution of slide rule construction and materials.
+Likewise, the designs of the cursors and end-brackets over time can yield amount of enlightenment.
 As such, I will date them between a certain range of years based on these features.

 But the sheer number of Pickett rules and the stories they tell really make them one of my favorite slide rule brands to collect.
 I have some Pickett rules that nobody else seems to possess, even among the most avid collectors today.
 I find stumbling across such treasures to be very satisfying.